wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/7-exercise-eliminate-polling-microsoft-graph-with-delta-query.md

 At the bottom of the **API Permissions** panel, select the button **Grant admin consent for [tenant]**, followed by the **Yes** button to grant all users in your organization this permission.

-## Update the Console Application to Use Delta Query
+## Update the console application to use delta query

 Now you will update the application to retrieve and then display all users in the tenant with Microsoft Graph.
 After displaying the list of users, the application will sleep for ten seconds and repeat the same query, but instead only display the users who have been added or updated.